 Originating from areas in France, this roof style is one of the more complex roof types out there.
 There are two slopes, often with dormers on top to provide additional living space and maximize the home’s footprint.

-If you have complex needs or have a lot of space, this is a great roof for you.
+If you have complex needs or have a lot of space, the mansard roof type is great for you.

 Shed roofs are perfect for smaller structures because they’re simple and easy to build.
 Note that the biggest downside of these roofs is that they won’t support a lot of weight.
 This won’t be a problem for most people, but it can become a problem if you live in a state that gets a lot of snow.